-Five faculty members are dedicated to residency leadership, but all of our faculty members are actively involved in teaching, mentoring, and aiding resident career development in various capacities.
-The faculty consists of about 50 EM-boarded attendings.
-Seven are board certified in pediatric emergency medicine, three are board certified in toxicology, and others are fellowship-trained in critical care, EMS, health care policy, informatics, research, neuroepidemiology, and ED administration.
+The Program Director and eight Associate and Assistant Program Directors are dedicated to residency leadership, but our faculty members are actively involved in teaching, mentoring, and aiding resident career development in various capacities.
+The faculty include many members who are boarded in pediatric emergency medicine, toxicology or critical care.
+Others are fellowship-trained in medical education, EMS, health policy, informatics, research, neuroepidemiology, and medical ethics.

 Conferences and Didactics

 We hold formal conferences every Wednesday.
 Restructured work schedules enable our residents to attend these conferences, and we make every attempt to avoid residents having to work the preceding night as well.